zdravkov/kendo-docs/api/wrappers/jsp/datasource/filteritem.md

 ### value `Object`

-Specifies the value to filter for.
+The value to which the field is compared.
+The value must be from the same type as the field.

 #### Example
     <kendo:dataSource-filterItem value="value">